GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Experiments

 \subsection{Dataset and Metric}

-The following experiments were conducted on the Occ3D-nuScenes~\cite{Occ3D, nuScenes} dataset, which comprises 1000 driving scenes with approximately 40,000 frames.
-The input data consists of multi-view images captured from 6 cameras, while the target scenes span a volume of $80m \times 80m \times 6.4m$ with a voxel size of $0.4m$ and include 18 semantic classes.
-To evaluate the performance of 3D Semantic Occupancy Prediction, we report Intersection-over-Union (IoU) and mean-IoU (mIoU) metrics in line with standard practices.
-IoU assesses the binary classification of empty versus occupied voxels, reflecting the accuracy of the geometric reconstruction, while the mIoU metric, computed as the average IoU across all classes, provides a comprehensive measure of semantic understanding and serves as the primary performance indicator.
+Experiments were conducted on the Occ3D-nuScenes~\cite{Occ3D, nuScenes} dataset, which encompasses 1000 driving scenes with approximately 40,000 frames.
+The input consists of multi-view images captured from 6 cameras, while the target 3D scene spans a volume of $80 \ \mathrm{m} \times 80 \ \mathrm{m} \times 6.4 \ \mathrm{m}$ with a voxel resolution of $0.4 \ \mathrm{m}$, annotated across 18 semantic classes.
+Intersection-over-Union (IoU) and mean-IoU (mIoU) metrics are reported for evaluation in line with standard practices.
+IoU assesses the binary classification of empty versus occupied voxels, reflecting the accuracy of the geometric reconstruction, whereas the mIoU metric, computed as the average IoU across all classes, provides a comprehensive measurement of semantic understanding and serves as the primary indicator.